Web Application Development-2022

-Web apps are not a replacement for mobile apps.
+Web Application Development are not a replacement for mobile apps.
 They will also operate slower than local applications.
 Although PWAs do try to minimize this side effect, there is no evidence have eliminated it completely.

 Access to Information is Decreasing

-Web apps require internet access in order to function well, or, in many cases, at all.
+Web Application Development require internet access in order to function well, or, in many cases, at all.
 Although PWAs can deter from this, even the most interactive web apps won’t respond to you if there isn’t a reliable internet connection.

 Native technology will always have an advantage over other technologies.
 Web apps aren’t native and therefore can’t collaborate with your device’s hardware or operating system.
 Developers don’t make apps that work with different system settings on every device.

 Three Types of Web Application Development